Making the Right Choice: Magnesium Bisglycinate vs Magnesium Glycinate

 • Digestive upset

-Keep in mind that both excessive magnesium intake and a magnesium deficiency are equally as problematic, so finding the appropriate dose of magnesium bisglycinate is important.
+Keep in mind that both excessive magnesium intake and a magnesium deficiency are equally as problematic.
+So finding the appropriate dose of any supplement, including magnesium glycinate supplements, is important.

 Why is magnesium bisglycinate considered the superior supplemental form?